Public Services and Procurement Canada

 For Phenolic compounds, applies to pentachlorophenol (PCP) only.

-There is no by-product production during in situ solidification/stabilization.
-Contaminants are not degraded by the treatment and are still present within the contaminated site after treatment.
-The contaminants are immobilized within the matrix and are not inclined to migrate as long as the integrity of the solidified/stabilized matrix is maintained.
+There are no by-products generated during the implementation of the in situ solidification/stabilization technology.
+However, this technology does not treat the contaminants and they are still present on site following stabilization.
+They are retained within the matrix as long as the integrity of the matrix is maintained.

 Unavailable for this fact sheet